leandrohsilveira/react-formctrl/README.md

-required | boolean | false | `true` if the field is required. pattern | String\|RegExp | The regex to validate the field value. type | String | The input field type. integer | boolean | `true` if when the Field type property is "number" and should validate to integer value. onChange | HTMLEventHandler | The field change event handler: `(e) => handleChange(e.target.value)`. onBlur | HTMLEventHandler | The field blur event handler: `(e) => handleBlur(e.target.name)`. value | String | The current field value.
+required | boolean | false | `true` if the field is required. pattern | String\|RegExp | The regex to validate the field value. type | String | The input field type. onChange | HTMLEventHandler | The field change event handler: `(e) => handleChange(e.target.value)`. onBlur | HTMLEventHandler | The field blur event handler: `(e) => handleBlur(e.target.name)`. value | String | The current field value.